 Our Prevention of Violence Against Women Statement of Commitment was endorsed by Council on 25 March 2015.
 View our statement(DOCX, 57KB) or statement(PDF, 166KB).

-The Rural Challenge gender equality leadership program is a Council-led project, aiming to promote and normalize gender equality, and eliminate violence against women.
+The Rural Challenge Gender Equality Leadership Program is a Council-supported project, aiming to promote and normalize gender equality, and eliminate violence against women.
 We work with CFA brigades and football netball clubs in the Macedon Ranges to support action for gender equality in these organisations.
-The project is funded from November 2016 until July 2018.
-For more information, email Jessica Crofts via email@example.com.
+For more information, email Stephen Hiley via firstname.lastname@example.org